droosma/blog/content/post/generative-ai-hello-world/index.md

 ## Approaches to RAG

-In this article I'm going to focus on the use of [embedding](https://openai.com/blog/introducing-text-and-code-embeddings), if you are still unfamiliar with the concept please take 10 minutes to read the link, it's worth it, for the retrieval part of the RAG.
-This is going to cover probably 80% of the real world use cases, and is the most fleshed out approach to RAG.
-But seeing this is a new and exciting field which is getting a lot of attention from some very smart people, there are and will be a lot of very interesting other approaches to RAG, on of which is SQL based retrieval, not to mention using an agent based approach.
-But let's start with embedding to get a good understanding of the basics of RAG.
+In this article, we'll focus on using [embeddings](https://openai.com/blog/introducing-text-and-code-embeddings) for the retrieval component of RAG.
+If you're not yet familiar with the concept, I recommend spending about 10 minutes reading through the provided link—it's quite insightful.
+Using embeddings should address most of the scenarios you might encounter in real-world applications, making it a well-established method for implementing RAG.

+However, the field of Generative AI, particularly RAG, is rapidly evolving, drawing interest from brilliant minds worldwide.
+As a result, numerous innovative approaches to RAG are emerging.
+For instance, some are exploring SQL-based retrieval methods, while others are experimenting with agent-based techniques.
+Despite these advancements, we'll start with embeddings to build a solid foundation in understanding RAG's basics.

 ## <span id="ingestion">Ingestion</span>

-The process of ingesting data into your system to be used for RAG consists of a few steps.
+The process of ingesting data for RAG involves several detailed steps:

 ```mermaid
 flowchart LR